markulie/dynamic-scraping/README.md

 Scraping Tool for Dynamic Websites based on .Net 4 and Selenium.
-Update chromedriver from https://chromedriver.chromium.org/ before start the project
+Update chromedriver from https://chromedriver.chromium.org/ and put bin/Debug folder before starting the project.